michael-olney/coopersat/README.md

 # coopersat: Cooper's Algorithm for QFLIA

-This is a simple solver for quantifier-free linear integer arithmetic.
+This is a simple solver for [quantifier-free linear integer arithmetic][4].
 It uses [Cooper's algorithm][1] and is written in Haskell.
 To build and install, use cabal in the root of the repository working directory: